WJWH/redis2ws/README.md

 # redis2ws

 This repo contains a (very simple) example of passing messages from Redis pubsub to websocket connections.
+It also serves as an experimentation repo for making tiny docker images for Crystal microservices.
+It compiles down to a Docker image 11.3 MB in size (but does not work without extra config because then it can't find Redis).

 ## Installation